 my dear, yet we all fear a stormy night!

-The challenge to fear
+The answer to fear lies in subtle distractions.

 if it didn’t ever storm?

-if it didn’t ever rain?
+if it didn’t ever rain?”

 In deep concentration, my terror subsided;